 Katmai National Park is home to the world’s largest population of brown bears.
-Fly by small plane this morning to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these coastal grizzlies in their natural habitat.
-From the safety of platforms built over Brooks Falls, observe this classic spectacle up close, as the bears fish vigorously for salmon swimming upstream to spawn, sometimes capturing them in their jaws as the fish leap in a streak of silver from the rapids.
+Fly by small plane this morning to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these giant coastal grizzlies in their natural habitat.
+From the safety of platforms built over Brooks Falls, observe this iconic wildlife spectacle up close, as the bears fish vigorously for salmon swimming upstream to spawn, sometimes capturing them in their jaws as the fish leap in a streak of silver from the rapids.

-Today, your Alaska safari comes to a close as you transfer to the airport for homeward flights, or ongoing travel for those who have booked extensions.
+Your Alaska wildlife safari comes to a close today as you transfer to the airport for homeward flights, or ongoing travel for those who have booked extensions.

 Departure dates subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.

 Getting There & Getting Home:

-Arrive in Fairbanks, Alaska, on Day 1 of the program for a 7:00 p.m. dinner orientation.
+Arrive in Fairbanks, Alaska, on Day 1 of the program by 5:00 pm.
 You are free to depart Anchorage anytime on the final day.

 The activities on the Alaska adventure are diverse.
 Although the longest walk required is two miles (round trip to the falls in Katmai), longer walks and hikes are available for those who choose them.
 It's stressed that travelers are not required to participate in every activity, but all participants must be able to walk two miles.